 During the year, we celebrate Book Week and encourage children to share their favourite books by their favourite authors and invite them all to the book fair where they have the opportunity to browse and select books with their family.
 Our incredible PTA runs events such as the wishing tree, where children and teachers create books wishes and the school and local community grant them and in doing so continually invest in new literacy works for our children.

-Across our entire curriculum, we embrace computing and the use of apps to compliment the teaching of our curriculum and we are introducing Accelerated Reader this year to further our English intent for Year 2-6.
+Across our entire curriculum, we embrace computing and the use of apps to compliment the teaching of our curriculum and we are introducing Accelerated Reader in January 2023 to further our English intent for Year 2-6.
 Research shows that Accelerated Reader enables teachers to target instruction and accelerate reading growth for students of all ability levels as well as supporting teacher to monitor and manage independent reading practice.